ebaauw/homebridge-zp/README.md

   ```

 #### Web Server
-Like the Sonos app, Homebridge ZP subscribes to the ZonePlayer events to be notified in real-time of changes.
+Like the Sonos app, Homebridge ZP subscribes to the zone player events to be notified in real-time of changes.
 It creates a web server to receive these notifications.
 The IP address and port number for this listener are logged in a debug message, e.g.
 ```
 [1/1/2020, 11:58:35 AM] [Sonos] listening on http://192.168.x.x:58004/notify
 ```
 To check whether the listener is reachable from the network, open this URL in your web browser.
-You should see an overview of the active subscriptions per ZonePlayer.
+You should see an overview of the active subscriptions per zone player.

 #### Getting Help
 If you have a question, please post a message to the **#zp** channel of the Homebridge community on [Discord](https://discord.gg/3qFgFMk).